 School field trips, excursions, and community service activities shall provide learning activities related to the curriculum and educational objectives.
-The explicit purpose of the trip or activity and its relation to the course of study must be stated.
+The explicit purpose of the trip or activity and its relation to the course of study (curriculum standard or course objective) must be stated.
 Appropriate instruction shall precede and follow each field trip.
 The trip should be appropriate for the age and maturity level of the students.
 The school may not authorize any field trip that is strictly recreational in nature.